statisticspoland/R_Package_to_API_BDL/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
-* Updated DESCRIPTION accordingly
-* Documentation and example improvements
-* Added new function get_panel_data()
-* Improved multi variable/unit downloading
-* Added new parameters to generate_map()
-* Added new maps for 2019 and 2020
-* Redisgned map downloading system
-* Improved labeling functions
+* All network issues has been resolved
+* Replaced old links

 ## Test environments
 * win-builder: R-devel, R-release